EmanueleLM/DocumentsManagementService/README.md

 ## 1. Simple Tutorials

 ### 1.1 Create a Docker containers and make them communicate (Windows/Linux)
-Downlaod and install Docker for Windows and/or for Liunx: for the former, you can use the official link (e.g. on Windows 10 go here https://runnable.com/docker/install-docker-on-windows-10), while for Linux you can use your favourite package manager (e.g. on Ubuntu a 'apt-get install docker' is enough), or again install it from source.
+Download and install Docker for Windows and/or for Liunx: for the former, you can use the official link (e.g. on Windows 10 go here https://runnable.com/docker/install-docker-on-windows-10), while for Linux you can use your favourite package manager (e.g. on Ubuntu a 'apt-get install docker' is enough), or again install it from source.

 Create a 'Dockerfile' (it is a plaintext) with no extension with this content:
 ```